Parents, You Need to Know About These Apps to Keep Your Kids Safe

 Zoodles, a browser for young kids age 3 and older, comes highly recommended by the commonsensemedia.org experts.
 It allows parents to restrict their child’s web surfing to only approved websites, and only to areas within those sites that parents have allowed in advance.
 There is a premium version of this app that allows parents to block ads and monitor the activity within the browser as well.
 The app can also be used to restrict and allow games and videos within the browser.
 Zoodles allows children the freedom to explore through educational games and activities that are both age-appropriate and controlled by parents.
 Parents using the premium feature are also given the ability to promote certain educational subjects for their children such as reading, math, or science.

 KidsClick!, a site directory and search engine created and maintained by librarians, compiles informational sites for children.
 The librarians behind this site strive to include only pages that do not request personal information or payment.
 The site provides well-rounded access to information on all topics, even those deemed controversial.
 It offers the option for children to search for digital media such as videos, images, and sounds pertaining to their chosen topic.
 It also allows them to search the Dewey Decimal System to find topics and information.
 Common Sense Media lists the recommended age for this site as 8 and older.
 Nissly suggests that parents and children alike be aware of how to report inappropriate content to filtered sites.
 “Make sure children know how to report inappropriate content in apps and online sites.
 Review this process with your child.”
 Also make sure whenever possible that your child’s profile is set to private and is not public, and turn off location-based services, she adds.
 Though it’s valuable to understand how location-based services, because in some instances they’re useful, but in others they give out info you might not want others to know.
 A good rule is to turn off the location service until you determine that there’s a valid reason for your child to use it and that he or she understands how to use it safely.
-(This sixth-grade teacher’s warning about the internet is a powerful lesson for all of us.)

 For kids and teens who insist they need an email account, Zilladog is the answer.
 A browser that filters pornography, spam, and chat rooms, Zilladog also comes with a built-in email program that parents can control.
 Emails sent and received are carbon copied to parents, and a password-protected area provides parents with access to any blocked emails and contacts.
 Though this is a safe browser for children and teens, it does allow links to popular movies, ads, and games.
 Zillamail and Zillachat features both have profanity filters.
 Zillachat allows chat privileges only to those currently on the child’s buddy list that has been approved by parents.
 “Take the time to educate yourself on all devices, apps, and services that your child is using,” Nissly says.
 The FOSI website has a lot of great resources for parents.
 Parents can also search online to find information and videos describing how different programs work.
 “Talk to other parents and also ask your child to show you how to use certain programs,” Nissly adds.
 “This opens up a great opportunity for conversation.”
 She also advises parents to try out apps and online programs to make sure you understand how they work, how users are able to communicate with one another, and that as a parent you know the terms of service.